weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 The client wanted to print the leave application record from ESS in a specific template.
 This allows all approvers to take print out of leave application before final approval.

-For this, an REPX file was created and it is then imported into the Custom Report Designer in HR Works.
-The user can now modify the template as required from the Custom Report Designer menu in HR Works.
+For this, an REPX file was created and it is then imported into the Custom Report Designer in HROn.
+The user can now modify the template as required from the Custom Report Designer menu in HROn.

 ### Attachment Option for Approver in Leave application